 2018 Low Income Subsidy (LIS) Benchmark and $0 Premium Plans

 If you receive the full Extra-Help, full LIS, or are dual eligible for Medicare and Medicaid, there are Medicare Prescription Drug plans in your state the will qualify for the $0 monthly premium.
 Click below to review our state benchmark premium Blog.
 You can click on the benchmark premium for your state to review all plans qualifying for the $0 monthly premium.

 Each year the Centers for Medicare and Medicaid Services (CMS) publishes basic Medicare Part D benefit parameters that are used as a standard for the design of Medicare Part D plans offered by private Medicare Part D plan providers.
 Prescription drug plan providers can deviate from the CMS standard defined benefits, but the plans must offer Medicare Part D prescription drug coverage that at least meets the basic CMS standard benefit parameters or values.

-The 2015 Coverage Gap (also known as the Donut Hole): After you meet your Initial Coverage Limit of $2,960 and until your Total Out-of-Pocket (TrOOP) costs (not including plan premiums) reaches $4,700, you pay 100% of the plan’s negotiated retail price for covered prescriptions (less a portion of the brand-name drug donut hole discount).
-Following the CMS standard defined or model Medicare Part D plan, your prescription costs would be $6,680 when you exit the Donut Hole.
+The 2018 Coverage Gap (also known as the Donut Hole): After you meet your Initial Coverage Limit of $3,750 and until your Total Out-of-Pocket (TrOOP) costs (not including plan premiums) reaches $5,000, you pay 100% of the plan’s negotiated retail price for covered prescriptions (less donut hole discount donut hole discount).
+Following the CMS standard defined or model Medicare Part D plan, your prescription costs would be $8,417.60 when you exit the Donut Hole.

 drugs, whichever cost is greater.